MoSchaeffler/freeEnergyCalculation/example/README.md

 - Writes per-trajectory state assignments (`state-trj_traj_i.txt`, `.npy`).
 - Builds and saves the transition matrix `traj_TransitionMatrix.npy`.

+The `cutoff`and `max_centers` are hyperparameters that can be tuned to achieve a more coarse- or more fine-grained definition of minima.
+However, it is adviced to keep the parameters fixed across systems if multiple simulations are compared against each other.

 ---

 ### Step 3: Compute equilibrium and branching probabilities